sushmita594/Illumio_coding_challenge/README.md

 Rules : This contain default hashcode and equals method for the purpose of object comparision (Rules and packets)

 Due to the time contraint, the code is not optimised and very loosely tested.
 I did miss adding the validation check for the port range.
 (Whether port values are between 1 and 65535.)
 Overall it was a very interesting challenge.

+I am very much interested to be working in the data team as i believe my background aligns with it.
+Policy team sounds good too!